I expand on all things gamma in another article that dives deeper into practical trading ideas around gamma exposure and OPEX.

 The mechanism behind gamma exposure

-Market makers buy and sell options from and to regular people and must hedge their market risk by buying or selling the underlying equities or futures, if they want to avoid going broke sooner or later.
-This process is kind of tricky because options move differently in comparison to the underlying market depending on how far away from their strike price they are (the delta) and this sensitivity changes constantly.
+Market makers buy and sell options from and to traders and must hedge their market risk by buying or selling the underlying equities or futures, if they want to avoid going broke sooner or later.
+This process is complex, because options move differently in comparison to the underlying market depending on how far away from their strike price they are (the delta) and this sensitivity changes constantly.
 When dealers are highly exposed to this change (the gamma), they need to buy or sell futures with every point the market moves to adjust their hedge (delta hedging) in order to stay neutral to its direction.

 If they are long gamma, then for each point the S&P 500 moves up, dealers have to sell equities or futures by the net gamma amount (see chart), when it moves down they buy.
 Volatility is suppressed by this constant force of supply and demand counter to the market´s direction – this is what we often witness in the form of slowly rising markets or long sideways moves oscillating in a tight range around one price point.
 Price seems to be „pinned” to a certain level.